jaccomoc/jactl/docs/docs/language-guide/statement-termination.md

 The Jactl compiler, when it encounters a newline, will try to see if the current expression or statement continues on the next line.
-Sometimes it can be ambiguous whether the newline terminates the current statement or not and in these situations, Jactl will treat the newline is a terminator.
+Sometimes it can be ambiguous whether the newline terminates the current statement or not and in these situations, Jactl will treat the newline as a terminator.
 For example, consider this:
 ```groovy
 def x = [1,2,3]
 x